-The North Branch is the only section of the Chicago River that has maintained its natural flow, south toward Lake Michigan: the other branches were reversed to flow backwards into the Mississippi River watershed in 1900.
-Friends of the Chicago River have for years promoted kayaking for people to develop a personal waterline experience of the North Branch.
+The North Branch is one of the few segments of the Chicago River that has maintained its natural flow, south toward Lake Michigan: the other branches were reversed to flow backwards into the Mississippi River watershed in 1900.
+Since its founding in 1979, Friends of the Chicago River have promoted kayaking for people to develop a personal waterline experience of the North Branch.

-Unlike other segments of the Chicago River, the North Branch Canal poses a unique opportunity for implementing habitat installations.
+The North Branch Canal poses a unique opportunity for implementing habitat installations.
 The canal's shallow depths inhibits boat and barge traffic and therefore it experiences limited wake action.
 It's mile-long stretch of channelized and eroding edges possesses the ability to be greened - re-wilding the once riparian stretch of urban waterway.